microsoft/kernel-memory/extensions/Redis/README.md

 docker run -p 8001:8001 -p 6379:6379 redis/redis-stack
 ```

+This will run Redis on port 6379, as well as running a popular Redis GUI, [RedisInsight](https://redis.com/redis-enterprise/redis-insight/), on port 8001.

 ## Configuring Tag Filters

 Using tag filters with Redis requires you to to pre-define which tag fields you want.
 You can